joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 `filters` property.
 The `filters` property of a display object is an Array instance, whose elements are the filter objects applied to the display object.
-To apply a single filter to a display object, create the filter instance, add it to an Array instance, and assign that Array object to the display object’s `filters` property:
+To apply a single filter to a display object, create the filter instance, add it to an Array instance, and assign that Array object to the display object's `filters` property:

     import flash.display.Bitmap;